coderefinery/workshop-intro/livestream.md

 ## Who is here today?

 - ~15 course coordinators, instructors and facilitators + ~10 local hosts
-- Over 370 registered participants from almost 30 different countries
+- About 600 registered participants from 30 different countries
 - Learners from all levels and backgrounds

 ## We value openness, collaboration, and curiosity - it’s fine if not everything works right away.